Is Tipping the Dealer in Live Blackjack a Good Idea?

 1To Avoid Detection

-As we previously hinted, savvy blackjack players who have mastered card counting sometimes resort to tipping as a means of avoiding detection and extending their longevity at the live tables.
-It is no secret to casino operators that advantage players are averse to tipping, so some card counters use the practice as a camouflage to protect themselves against undesired scrutiny on behalf of the casino personnel.
+As noted earlier, savvy blackjack players who have mastered card counting sometimes tip to avoid detection and stay longer at live tables.
+Casino operators know that advantage players rarely tip, so some card counters use tipping as camouflage to shield themselves from unwanted scrutiny by casino personnel.

 2Tip in Line with Your Hourly Expected Value

-If you tip for the purpose of avoiding detection, you should do so frugally and at random intervals.
-Overdoing it will have a negative impact on your expected value and can dramatically decrease your hourly win rates.
+If you tip to avoid detection, do so sparingly and at random intervals.
+Excessive tipping will hurt your expected value and can drastically lower your hourly win rate.

-It is recommended to calculate your hourly expected profits for the card counting system you prefer to use and earmark a nominal percentage of the amount for dealer tipping.
-Suppose, for example, your hourly profits are estimated at $100.
-Handing out massive tips (like $10 or $20) solely for camouflage purposes makes no sense in this case since you will give away too much of your expected value.
+Calculate your hourly expected profits for the card counting system you use and allocate a small percentage of that amount for dealer tips.
+For instance, if your hourly profit is estimated at $100, handing out large tips (such as $10 or $20) solely for camouflage makes little sense because you give away too much of your edge.

 3Tipping Advice for Basic Strategy Players

-We already explained tip bets always yield negative expectation for basic strategy players.
-If you rely on basic strategy alone but still insist on treating your dealer to gratuities, we suggest you do so sparingly and in proportion to your bankroll.
-By rule of thumb, casual players should never set aside more than 10% of their bankroll for a given live blackjack session.
+We have already explained that tip bets always carry negative expectation for basic strategy players.
+If you depend on basic strategy but still want to reward the dealer, tip sparingly and in proportion to your bankroll.
+As a rule of thumb, casual players should never allocate more than 10% of their bankroll for an entire live blackjack session.

-So if you join your favorite live blackjack table with a starting budget of $200, you should spend no more than $20 on tips for the duration of your entire session.
-Anything over this amount will clean you out very quickly.
-You can break down this sum into smaller increments and tip your live dealer after you receive blackjacks or during a hot run.
+For example, if you join a table with a $200 budget, you should spend no more than $20 on tips during the whole session.
+Anything above that will drain your funds quickly.
+You can divide this amount into smaller increments and tip after receiving blackjacks or during a hot streak.

-Another viable approach would be to size your tips based on your average wagers.
-So, for example, if you join a lower-limit live table where you risk approximately $5 per hand, we suggest you tip no more than a dollar or two at a time.
-Conversely, if you are accustomed to wagering $50 per hand, you should spend $5 to $10 on a single tip.
+Another approach is to size your tips according to your average wagers.
+If you play at a lower-limit table where you risk about $5 per hand, tip no more than a dollar or two at a time.
+If you usually wager $50 per hand, spend $5 to $10 on a single tip.

-Provided that you are new to live dealer blackjack, you can break the ice by tipping earlier in your gaming session, preferably shortly after you join a table.
-This would certainly attract the live dealer’s attention and gain their favor, causing them to be friendlier and more helpful.
+If you are new to live dealer blackjack, you can break the ice by tipping early in your session, preferably shortly after you join the table.
+Doing so will attract the dealer’s attention and earn their favor, making them friendlier and more helpful.

 Closing Thoughts